Travel insurance post-COVID (Photo: Envato)

 Cancel for any reason (CFAR) coverage

 Standard travel insurance that covers trip cancellation doesn’t cover the fear of getting sick.
-You might have the perfect vacation planned when a COVID variant pops up that makes you too nervous to get on the plane and you want to cancel your trip.
+You might have the perfect vacation planned when something happens that makes you too nervous to get on the plane and you want to cancel your trip.
 There are policies that will cover this but you need to add it to the policy.
 Many travel insurance agents and Passover program operators will recommend getting “cancel for any reason” (CFAR) coverage.
 This doesn’t reimburse 100% of the costs of your vacation but it’s definitely the best option that allows you to cancel for reasons not specified in the standard travel insurance contract.
 CFAR coverage allows you to cancel your trip for any reason, up to 48 hours before departure and get reimbursed up to 75% of your non-refundable trip costs.
 CFAR cannot be bought as a separate policy on it’s own.
 CFAR is only available to purchase as an upgrade to a standard travel insurance plan.
 CFAR coverage is expensive so be sure to weigh all of your options.

 Read the fine print of travel insurance policies (Photo: Envato)